-Thanks to the prevalence of Vejas' classic sneaker styles, as well as the emergence of nu-minimalism, there is no doubt in my mind that we're going to see a recurrence of the pared-back sneaker.
-Of course, the real iconic version is now Adidas's Stan Smiths sneaker, so beloved by former Céline creative director Phoebe Philo.
-However, I spotted Stella McCartney had created her own minimal sneaker for this coming season and it's exactly the right kind for wearing with camel-coloured trousers.
+Thanks to the prevalence of Veja's classic sneaker styles, as well as the emergence of nu-minimalism, there is no doubt that pared-back sneakers are huge in 2020.
+Of course, the real iconic version is now Adidas's Stan Smiths, so beloved by former Céline Creative Director Phoebe Philo.
+Stella McCartney created her own minimal sneakers for S/S 20, and they're perfect for wearing with camel-coloured or grey suit trousers.

 Platform soles are not new.
-In 2018 and 2019 we saw the likes of Gucci, Ganni and Fila creating chunky, reminiscent-of-the-Spice-Girls-style, oversized sneakers.
-While I think there'll be fewer of these over-the-top trainers, 2020 sneakers will hold on to the chunky sole.
-Why do I think this?
-For starters on Lyst, in its round up of the year, revealed that Alexander McQueen's platform-soled sneakers were searched for every two minutes.
-Plus, I saw Yasmin Sewell wearing these sneakers during London Fashion Week and she's always a good yard stick for trends to come.
+In 2018 and 2019, we saw the likes of Gucci, Ganni and Fila creating chunky, reminiscent-of-the-Spice-Girls, oversize sneakers.
+While there are fewer of these over-the-top trainers, 2020 sneakers are holding on to the chunky sole.
+The proof?
+For starters, Lyst, in its roundup of the year, revealed that Alexander McQueen's platform-soled sneakers were searched for every two minutes.
+Plus, I saw Yasmin Sewell wearing these sneakers during London Fashion Week, and she's always a good yardstick for trends to come.

 The chunky, oversize, "ugly" sneakers have definitely taken a hit on the popularity front in 2020.
 On the S/S 20 Balenciaga and Gucci runways, there were fluorescent sneakers that, while "big" in colour, were more pared-back in style—more like classic running shoes with bold hues.
 "Dad shoes," confirmed Polegato, "will also continue in 2020.
 It’s all about nostalgic throwbacks from the ’80s where simplicity is key."